Itz-Murali/Itz-Murali/README.md

 Hello, Adventurers! 🌌
 I'm **Murali**, A 17-Year-Old From The Vibrant Lands Of **Karnataka** 🌻.
-I'm Currently On An Enchanting Journey, Learning The **Typescript Language** 🧙‍♂️,
-Where I Wield The Power Of Code To Craft **Magical Bots** That Bring Ideas To Life! ✨
+Now I'll Mostly Works With Private Repositories , Private Contribution, Private Organisations 💀 Where I Wield The Power Of Code To Craft **Magical Bots, Websites, Apis etc** That Bring Ideas To Life! ✨

 I Have A Deep Love For **Python**, **Html**, **Css**, And **Javascript** 💻,
 And I Specialize In Creating Mesmerizing **Neon-Style Websites** That Illuminate The Digital World! 🌈💡